 - Define your topic and objective clearly – I personally think that if you can’t summarise the objective of your speech in two sentences, your preparation is worth nothing.
 The clearer you define the objective, the greater the probability that the listeners will get your message.

 - Think through the entire presentation and practice, practice, practice!
 The more you practise, the more confident you get.

 - Talk about what interests the listeners – One of the advertising gurus, Bill Bernbach, once said, „It is pointless to try to sell what you randomly produce.
 It is natural to produce what people want to buy“.

 - Less is better – Making a bried speech is an art in itself.
 Many make the mistake of overloading listeners with meaningless details.
 You should learn how to convey the idea as briefly and clearly as possible.
 You may want to learn how to make an elevator pitch.
 Also, take a loot at this blog post about how to make a impromptu speech.

 2. How to prepare for making a speech?

 For those who don’t know, the fear of failure is one of the main reasons behind the fear of public speaking.
-Just as you need to prepare your speech and materials, you also need to practise not to fail.
-This way, you’ll better memorise the material and also have a chane to polish your presentation.
-At the same time, when practising, you’ll be able to spot the weak points of your speech/presentation (too long or short speech, too complicated wording, etc.).
+Just as you need to prepare your speech and materials, you also need to practice not to fail.
+This way, you’ll better memorize the material and also have a chance to polish your presentation.
+At the same time, when practicing, you’ll be able to spot the weak points of your speech/presentation (too long or short speech, too complicated wording, etc.).